American Express® Membership Rewards Guide

 Transferable points programs are the most valuable points to accumulate.
 These points can often be used to book travel at more than 1 cent per point value.
 Even better, points can be strategically transferred to airline and hotel programs when valuable awards are available.
 If you’re at all interested in free travel or luxury travel with points & miles, then you need to understand the basics of each of these programs.

-This post rounds out the guides to the big three transferable points programs: Amex Membership Rewards (this post), Chase Ultimate Rewards, and Citi ThankYou Rewards.
+This post rounds out the guides to the 4 big transferable points programs: Amex Membership Rewards (this post), Chase Ultimate Rewards®, Capital One Miles and Citi ThankYou® Rewards.

 Amex Membership Rewards points can be earned via credit card spend, new account bonuses, credit card referrals, and more.
 Those points can then be transferred to airline or hotel partners or used to pay for travel or merchandise.
 In one specific case, points can be converted to cash back.